 Canso is at the very eastern tip of Guysborough County, in Nova Scotia.
-It is not on Cape Breton Island, and is not close to the Canso Causeway, despite all indications to the contrary.
+It is not on Cape Breton Island, and is not close to the Canso Causeway.

 There is a historical reason for this association.
-Since at least the 17th century, when it was controlled by the French, the span of water at the closest point between Nova Scotia (Acadie) and Cape Breton (Ile Royale) has been called the Strait of Canso (le détroit de Canseau).
-In 1955, the provincial government officially opened the Canso Causeway between Auld’s Cove and Port Hastings, adding to the confusion
+Since at least the 17th century, when it was controlled by the French, the span of water at the closest point between the mainland (Acadie) and Cape Breton (Ile Royale) has been called the Strait of Canso (le détroit de Canseau).
+In 1955, the provincial government completed the Canso Causeway between Auld’s Cove and Port Hastings, over the Strait of Canso.

 However, the village of Canso is about a 1.5 hour drive from the Canso Causeway.
 This is important information!

 There are a couple ways to get to Canso.
-All involve travelling on Highway 104 and exiting onto Route 4/16, however.
+All involve travelling on Highway 104 and exiting onto Route 4 and then Route 16 (Exit 37), however.

 From Halifax, take Highway 102 Outbound towards Truro.
-After roughly an hour’s drive, at Exit 15, turn on to Highway 104 (Trans-Canada Highway) Eastbound towards Cape Breton.
+After roughly an hour’s drive, turn on to Highway 104 (Trans-Canada Highway) Eastbound towards Cape Breton at Exit 15 (right lane).
 The 104 will take you through New Glasgow and Antigonish.
-At Exit 37 (to Monastery/Guysborough/Canso), turn off the Trans-Canada and take a left onto Route 4.
-After about a kilometre, passing a Petro-Canada gas station and the East Antigonish Education Centre, turn right onto Route 16.
-If you make it to Havre Boucher or Linwood, you’ve gone to far on Route 4.
+At Exit 37 (to Monastery/Guysborough/Canso), exit the Trans-Canada and take a left onto Route 4.
+After about a kilometre, passing a Petro-Canada gas station and the East Antigonish Education Centre, turn right onto Route 16 (If you make it to Havre Boucher or Linwood, you’ve gone too far on Route 4!)
 After turning onto Route 16, drive through Lincolnville, Boylston, Guysborough, Halfway Cove, Queensport, Half Island Cove, Fox Island, and Hazel Hill.
 This will lead you to Canso, at the end of Route 16.

 From Southwest Nova Scotia: